CUNYTechPrep/2021-spring-data-science/Week-1-Pandas/README.md

 # Data Wrangling with Pandas
 ---
 1. Introductions
+	1. Jackie / Fill out Google Form
-	1. Instructor / TA Steve
+	2. Instructor / TA Steve (Thr), Julia (Fri)
-		* Office Hours on Thursday from 5:00 - 7:00 EST
-	2. Jackie
 	3. Students
 		* One minute please.
 		* What are you hoping to learn or What excites you most about this class.